Student Life

 Smithsonians

-The network has 17 museums, galleries and a zoo in the Washington Metropolitan area.
-Below are the museums located just a short walk away on the National Mall.
+Smithsonian has 21 museums, galleries and a zoo in the Washington Metropolitan area.
+Below are the museums located on the National Mall.

 - African American Museum